Physics-50/General/docs/syllabus.md

 After the first week of class, and during mid-module weeks, you will have a short "checkpoint" assignment designed to check data analysis or interpretation skills relevant to the experiment in progress.
 Each checkpoint is due on Gradescope three days before the next lab meeting:

-+ Monday sections: checkpoints due Fridays at 10 pm
-+ Wednesday sections: checkpoints due Sundays at 10 pm
 + Thursday sections: checkpoints due Mondays at 10 pm
 + Friday sections: checkpoints due Tuesdays at 10 pm

 After Modules 1-3 you will submit short written reports.
 These reports should be no more than two pages, including figures, and should summarize your experimental procedure, results, and conclusions.
 Each partner should prepare their own written report.
 A sample lab report is linked on Sakai, and your instructor may discuss report expectations with you in more detail.
 Written reports are due on Gradescope three days before the first meeting of the next module:

-+ Monday sections: reports due Friday 9/30, 10/28, and 11/18 at 10 pm
-+ Wednesday sections: reports due Sunday 9/25, 10/23, and 11/13 at 10 pm
 + Thursday sections: reports due Monday 9/26, 10/24, and 11/14 at 10 pm
 + Friday sections: reports due Tuesday 9/27, 10/25, and 11/15 at 10 pm